jonesnc/jonesnc.github.io/_posts/2018-12-13-How-to-deploy-gqlify-to-firebase-functions.md

 readFileSync(__dirname + "/gqlify-firebase-adminsdk-a22pq-f37440b45b.json", {
 ```

-Also, replace `{{ projectName }}` with the name of your Firebase project.
+Also, replace `projectName` with the name of your Firebase project.
 For example, if the Firebase project you selected is named `gqlify`, then your code should look like

 ```ts
 const databaseUrl = "https://gqlify.firebaseio.com";